ordina-jworks/ordina-jworks.github.io/_posts/2017-12-18-XPDays-Benelux-2017.md

 </div>

 * **Scrum Police:** Scrum isn't a hard set of rules to be followed.
 There's absolutely nothing wrong with a bit of flexibility and empathy based on the team's situation.
-Time boxing for example is very important but keep an open mind when the team is having a very valuable conversation when the time box has ended.
+Time boxing for example is very important but keep an open mind when the team is having a very valuable conversation, after the time box has ended.
 Flexibility regarding time boxing is of course not meant to happen too often.
-So keep an eye out for recurring discussions to see if they need to be addressed separately.
+So keep an eye on recurring discussions to see if they need to be addressed individually.
 * **Hero:** Managing and solving all problems and impediments like nobody's business!
 While an important task for the Scrum Master, make sure not to get too focused on being the team's impediment super hero.
 * **Scribe:** "Hey John, you're taking notes again for this meeting, right?
 Thanks!".
 Do you recognize this exchange?
 Congratulations, you're the team's personal scribe.
 This is especially to be avoided during retrospectives since this creates a false sense of ownership of the issues and actions towards the Scrum Master.
 * **Admin:** The Scrum Master is the workflow master.
 Need to add a board in Jira?
 Ask the Scrum Master.
 Need to start a sprint in Jira?
 Ask the Scrum Master.
 Now, hold up right there!
 The Scrum Master *can* of course perform these tasks but yup, so can the other team members.
 * **Secretary:** The Scrum Master plans all the work in the team members' agendas.
-Keep up-to-date with everybody's holidays, sick days and toilet breaks.
-(Can you sense the sarcasm?)
+Keep up-to-date with everybody's holidays, sick days and toilet breaks. *(Can you sense the sarcasm?)*
 * **Chairman:** While this is often the case, the Daily Scrum isn't a meeting where the team members report back to the Scrum Master.
 It's a meeting by and for the development team.
 In absence of the Scrum Master, the Daily Scrum must still happen.
 * **Team Boss:** The Scrum Master is the boss of the team.
 He/she decides who is in and who is out.
 A sick day?
 You're fired!
 Buy the Scrum Master a chocolate cake?
 Here, have a raise!
 Oh, what a world it would be!
 * **Coffee Clerk:** Please do get your team members some coffee once in a while.
 But no, to everyone's surprise, fetching coffee day-in day-out is not part of the Scrum Master's job description.